sergeichukd/model-speed-estimator/README.md

 * images (.jpg, .jpeg)
 * videos (.mp4)

-*NOTE: The Model Speed Estimator may to work fine with other formats of video and image but it's not a guarantee*
+*NOTE: The Model Speed Estimator may work fine with other formats of video and image but it's not a guarantee*
 # Prepare project directory
 1. Download test datasets [here](https://drive.google.com/file/d/1l7oX-q4zZMBRhpu2ayciQDFIpqzcLZ0r/view?usp=sharing)
 1. Unzip datasets in a way to get such structure: